5/8/2025

 Gary Yu

 Yeah.
 Actually, David, this is Gary.
-Let me help answer this question here, right?
-As you know, we managed our hybrid manufacturing model very well through the past few years, and then we will continue to drive to porting our product from external to our internal wafer fat disabled, no change at all.
-And actually, we are doing very well.
-We do see quite a few good milestones to qualify our processing product in our internal wafer fat facility.
-And also, we do see our external customers do qualify our product and start to receive those PO from those key customers in several key segments.
-So this will be the direction from DILES continuing to do that, regardless of the tariff issue.
-But a good advantage for DILES, we don't have so much tariffing impacts because of the hybrid manufacturing model, as well as our foodpink across the three different regions.
-It's really kind of not focused only on one region, and it would be very easy to tell my customer we can easily have second source in the different regions and to supply customer needs.
-So that's why we so-called the flexibility to support the customer needs.
-So as Emily mentioned about it, we don't really see a lot of pulling because our DILES product is kind of flexible, but we do see the customer requests us to replace maybe somebody else, and we are very easy to catch that up and support their demand.
+Let me help to answer this question here.
+As you know, we manage our hybrid manufacturing model very well through the past few years, and then we will continue to drive to porting our product from external to our internal wafer fat.
+This will not change at all.
+And actually, we are doing very well, and we do see quite a few good milestones to qualify our process and product in our internal wafer fat facility.
+Also, we do see our external customers do qualify our product and start to receive those PO from those key customers in several key segments.
+This will be the direction from DIAOS continuing to doing that regardless of the tariff issue.
+A good advantage for DIAOS, we don't have so much tariff impact because of the hybrid manufacturing model. as well as our footprint across the three different regions, right?
+It's really kind of not focused only on one region, and it would be very easy to tell my customer we can easily have second source in this different kind of region and to supply customer need.
+So that's why we so-called the flexibility to support a customer need.
+So as Emily mentioned about it, we don't really see a lot of pulling because our diet product is kind of flexible, but we do see the customer requests us to replace maybe somebody else, and we are very easy to catch that up and support their demand.

 speaker